Closing Date for applications: 4 May 2021

-If you are shortlisted you will need to volunteer with us for a minimum of 6 days in early February or early March.
+If you are shortlisted, depending on your previous experience of Othona, we may ask you to volunteer with us for a few days before any formal interview.
 As well as an introduction to the work, this allows you and the Othona team to get to know each other.
 We interview at the end of such a volunteer period, if both you and Othona decide to go ahead with your application.

 How To Apply

 First, read For All Applicants: The Three Keys.

 Then read the job description below.
 Do you think living and working with us in this role might suit you?